An in-depth guide on organizing your GTmetrix Reports with Dashboard Filters.

 Step 2) Check your filter settings and click Save

-Click on Save when you’re done and your tab will appear on the Dashboard Report Table.
+Click on Save when you’re done and your tab will appear on the Dashboard Reports Table.

 Modifying Existing Filters

 You can modify existing filters as required (including the Monitored tab), by expanding the filter tab to reveal the filter options and editing the options.

 Click Save when you’re done, or Restore if you wish to revert any changes.

 You can also delete tabs by simply clicking on Delete.

 The GTmetrix Dashboard offers you many options to sort, filter, and categorize your reports as desired.
 Follow the instructions in this guide to learn how to organize your Dashboard Reports Table using filters.

 Get more filter tabs, test with different countries, speeds and options